egrosdou01/blog.grosdouli.dev/blog/2024-07-18-rke2-cilium/cilium-cluster-mesh-rke2.md

 :::

 :::warning
 The NodePort IP addresses set for the cluster mesh need to be the IP addresses of the worker node instead of the master node.
-If they are the master node, the Cilium Cluster Mesh will not get deployed and we will get the below error.
+If they are the master node, the Cilium Cluster Mesh will not get deployed and we will get the error below.
 ```
 remote-etcd-cluster01                                                             4m25s ago      4s ago       22      failed to detect whether the cluster configuration is required: etcdserver: permission denied
 ```